A jump in the number of housing benefit claimants shows the government is prioritising being 'tough' about benefits ahead of being correct about them.

 Housing benefit makes up around 14 per cent of welfare spending, much of which goes into the hands of private landlords.
 Last year two of Britain’s biggest buy-to-let landlords, Fergus and Judith Wilson, owners of nearly 1,000 properties in Kent, sent eviction notices to 200 housing benefit tenants.

 Even the free market Institute of Economic Affairs (IEA) has blamed unaffordable house prices and escalating rents for the increasing housing benefit bill.
 Yet the coalition doesn’t appear to have grasped the scale of the problem; the 109,370 homes built last year was the lowest number since the 1920s.

 One of the coalition’s trumpeted success stories is the number of people in employment.
 Yet despite this welcome rise in the number of people with jobs, the housing benefits bill continues to creep up.
 This demonstrates once again that to bring down the social security bill long-term the government will have to tackle the structural drivers of the increase – rather than simply demonise benefit claimants as ‘shirkers’.

 The market has demonstrably failed to solve Britain’s housing problem; as a consequence the taxpayer is having to pick up the tab.
 If the government isn’t prepared to intervene in the market, it seems unlikely the trend will reverse any time soon.
 Especially when being ‘tough’ on benefits is seemingly more important for the government than being correct about them.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.